L0rdix/L0rdix/README.md

 - 👨‍💻 All of my projects are available on [Itch](https://l0rdi.itch.io/)

-- 📝 Check out my latest project [CodeCode](https://codecode.codes/)
+- 📝 Check out my latest project: [CodeCode](https://codecode.codes/)

 - :coffee: You can support me on [Ko-Fi](https://ko-fi.com/amirrr)